lowRISC/opentitan/hw/ip/pattgen/doc/_index.md

 To start pattern generation, the register interface of the pattern generator HWIP should be properly initialized and configured.

-The guide that follows provides instuctions for configuring Channel 0.
+The guide that follows provides instructions for configuring Channel 0.
 To configure Channel 1, use the registers with the "CH1" suffix, instead of the "CH0" registers.

 To configure a single channel: